forwards/knowledgebase/README.md

 However, members are encouraged to keep in touch on the Forwards Slack and to join in with the quarterly program of cross-team events:

  - Month 1: Americas/Asia-Pacific 1-2 hour business meeting
- - Month 2: Global event, spread over long weekend (still with plenty of free time).
-A dedicated weekend for us all to focus on the work of the taskforce, where we may organize talks, co-working sessions, etc.
+ - Month 2: Global event.
+Usually a "slackathon", spread over Monday - Thursday (still with plenty of free time).
+A dedicated period for us all to focus on the work of the taskforce, where we may organize talks, co-working sessions, etc.
  - Month 3: Europe/Africa/Middle East 1-2 hour business meeting.

 The cross-team events are intended to keep momentum going across the taskforce, share news, build community and increase our awareness of DEI issues.